MediaComem/express-jwt-policies/README.md

   valid JWT is found in the Authorization header.
 If false, an unauthenticated request will not cause an error, but the authenticated resource loader will not be called.
-This defaults to the value of the `authenticationRequired` option provided when configuring the module, or to true if there was none.
+This defaults to the value of the `authenticationRequired` option provided when configuring the module (true by default).

 The entire options object (including any custom option you might add) is attached to the request as `req.authOptions`.